hashicorp/terraform-provider-aws/website/docs/r/appmesh_virtual_node.html.markdown

 ## Breaking Changes

-Because of backward incompatible API changes (read [here](https://github.com/awslabs/aws-app-mesh-examples/issues/92)), `aws_appmesh_virtual_node` resource definitions created with provider versions earlier than vX.Y.Z will need to be modified:
+Because of backward incompatible API changes (read [here](https://github.com/awslabs/aws-app-mesh-examples/issues/92)), `aws_appmesh_virtual_node` resource definitions created with provider versions earlier than v2.3.0 will need to be modified:

 * Rename the `service_name` attribute of the `dns` object to `hostname`.